asrayg/currency-arbitrage/README.md

 # Scientific Paper

-Wrote a scientific paper on the subject mat ter.
+Wrote a scientific paper on the subject matter.
 Check out the pdf in the repo.

 ## Project Structure